c6o/docs/content/guides/halyard-demo.md

 # Walkthough Demo

-This guide walks through setting up a demo application with several services to demonstrate using intercept and teleport commands to debug/develop the code.
+This guide walks through setting up a demo project with several services to demonstrate using intercept and teleport commands to debug/develop the code.

 > [!WIP]
 > This walk through is a work in progress, some sections are incomplete.